-Earlier this month I travelled to attend the IAPS convention held biennially in Alburqurque New Mexico.
-It’s a week long convention dedicated solely to artists who have fallen in love with the pastel medium.
+Earlier this month I travelled to attend the IAPS convention held biennially in Albuquerque New Mexico.
+IAPS is a week long convention dedicated solely to artists who love the pastel medium.
 It’s called ‘The Biggest Pastel Party on The Planet’ for good reason!

-I last went in 2013, and had a blast so of course it has been on my list to return since then.
-The new little addition to our family prevented me from going in 2015, however I had already made up my mind that I wasn’t going to miss out on 2017.
+I last went in 2013, and had a blast so of course it was on my return list.
+The new little addition to our family prevented me from going in 2015, however I made up my mind that I wasn’t going to miss out on 2017.

 A Week of Inspiration

-This year there was a huge lineup and so much to choose from.
+This year’s IAPS convention had a huge lineup with so much to choose from.
 I signed up for four workshops and three demos all held by artists whose work I admire.

 The first workshop was by Kathleen Newman and was entitled “Drawn to Water”.
 I took an immense amount of notes during this class.
 Kathleen carefully explained the value of notans (little monochromatic studies), techniques for painting water, reflections and creating stronger compositions by also taking into account colour harmony, atmosphere and mood.
 I was also able to watch Kathleen’s demo session later in the week which helped reinforce all of the techniques she discussed in the workshop.